-Only the Prime Minister can exempt a government entity from the need to complete a RIS, and only then in very limited circumstances, namely:
+Only the Prime Minister can exempt a government entity from the need to complete Impact Analysis, and only then in very limited circumstances, namely:

-- · When there are truly urgent and unforeseen events requiring a decision before an adequate regulatory impact assessment can be undertaken. - Where there is a matter of Budget or other sensitivity and the development of a RIS could compromise confidentiality and cause unintended market effects or lead to speculative behaviour which would not be in the national interest.
+- When there are truly urgent and unforeseen events requiring a decision before an adequate regulatory impact assessment can be undertaken. - Where there is a matter of Budget or other sensitivity and the development of a Impact Analysis could compromise confidentiality and cause unintended market effects or lead to speculative behaviour which would not be in the national interest.

-If the Prime Minister grants an exemption, the agency will not be deemed as not having met the RIS requirements.
-When the decision is publicly announced, it will be recorded that the RIS was subject to a Prime Minister's exemption and the reason noted on the Department of the Prime Minister and Cabinet's website (https://ris.pmc.gov.au/).
+If the Prime Minister grants an exemption, the agency will not be deemed as not having met the Impact Analysis requirements.
+When the decision is publicly announced, it will be recorded that the Impact Analysis was subject to a Prime Minister's exemption and the reason noted on the Department of the Prime Minister and Cabinet's website (https://OIA.pmc.gov.au/).